What is open and responsible science?

 Open science is not a new concept, although its widespread use became more frequent in the 2010s.
 The tradition of openness itself is at the roots of science but the current developments of information and communication technologies have transformed the scientific practices to a level that requires a different approach to research that must be understood by all the agents involved: researchers, institutions, policy makers, publishers, businesses and society in general.

 There are multiple approaches to the term and definition of open science.
-The Five Open Science Schools of Thought (Fecher & Friesike, 2014) synthesizes these approaches.
-The most important aspects about these different viewpoints are simplified in this presentation.
+The Five Open Science Schools of Thought (Fecher & Friesike, 2014; see pp. 24-47) synthesizes these approaches.
+The most important aspects about these different viewpoints are simplified in Fig. 4.

 The foundation of open science is complex but one of its main arguments states that scientific knowledge is a product of social collaboration and its ownership belongs to the community.
 Many funders around the world now require researchers to share outputs arising from the research they fund with as few restrictions as possible.